kyma-project/kyma/docs/03-tutorials/sec-01-tls-certificates-security.md

 ## Steps

-1. Export your domain, new certificate and key as the environment variables.
+1. Export your domain, new certificate, and key as the environment variables.

 ```bash
 export DOMAIN={YOUR_DOMAIN}